disobeyfi/badge-2019/README.md

 ## Thanks
 * NotMyNick - The Father of Disobey
 * badge.team for creating awesome platform for badges
-* Helsinki Hacklab providing the lab and tools for workshops
+* Helsinki Hacklab for providing the lab and tools for the workshops